 “Nor did the Northern.
 I thought maybe he went mad from war.
 Do you believe the bastard prince?”

 “I believe prophecy is unfolding.
-I believe in the blood of Anjan Half-Elf.
+I believe the Ascendant King is coming.
 The Northern Vine may not, but—“

 The gray robe spun on his heels.
 “Who said that?”

 Lord Uthron?
 She inched closer.
 Sharp twigs grazed her hair, loosing golden bangs.

 Sara almost made water again.
 She knew from parish that name was another one for the shadowkings, deadly servants of the Nagarthessi, the bastard sons of Dracar vanquished by King Anjan in the First Days.
 A spotty brown spider descended on a silk thread to dangle by her cheek, yet she remained still.

 The gray robe took the other’s hand, a gentle touch.
 “You know I won’t pry.
 That’s part of the arrangement we have . . . an arrangement you know I must now end.
 So consider this my last gift.
 You speak of Uzmen, Fourth Wings, and shadowkings, but you should watch yourself.
 My colleagues are watching you.
 Their intentions are not benign.”

 The black cloak retracted his hand.
 “Thank you for your gift,” he said coldly.

 “You should take it more kindly,” the other warned.
 “You and I are the last of our kind.
 I’ve protected you for as long as I can, but the Northern Vine has no love for you.
 They watch the stars.
 They mean to act.
 And they’ll not suffer you or this—“

 A songbird trilled three times.
 The men stirred uneasily.

 “. . . not alone,” she heard the gray robe whisper.

 Terror seized Sara.
 The man in gray sent his eyes here and there . . . and settled on where she huddled beneath the hedge.